dray01/anthos-demo-pub/README.md

-# anthos-demo-priv
+# anthos-demo-pub

 ## Intent of repo
-To provide me with a quick way to deploy a base environment that is used for customer facing demo's Products to demo
+To provide a quick & repeatable way to deploy a base Anthos environment that is used for customer facing demo's Products to demo
 - Anthos
 - Anthos Service Mesh